eskp/deploy-sinatra/README.md

-# Provision a Vagrant box and deploy a Sinatra application with Git post-receive hook
+# Provision a Vagrant box and deploy Sinatra application with Git post-receive hook

 ### Goals